ergoplatform/ergodocs/docs/node/conf/conf-node.md

 blacklistedTransactions = []
 ```

-List with hex-encoded identifiers of transactions banned from getting into the memory pool.
+List with hex-encoded identifiers of transactions banned from the memory pool.

 #### headerChainDiff